-Learning is for a lifetime,

-and your education won't end

-in our classrooms.
-When you decide

-to transfer to a baccalaureate

-institution we can help.

-PLANNING FOR TRANSFER The UW Colleges is fully accredited by The Higher Learning Commission and a member of the North Central Association.
-Therefore, credits earned at the UWC will be accepted by other colleges and universities in Wisconsin and throughout the country.
+Learning is for a lifetime, and education will not end in our classrooms.
+When students decide to transfer to baccalaureate institutions, we can help.
+PLANNING FOR TRANSFER Since the UW Colleges is fully accredited by The Higher Learning Commission and a member of the North Central Association, the credits earned at the UW Colleges will be accepted by other colleges and universities in Wisconsin and throughout the country.
 Students do need to plan carefully, however, to ensure that they select the courses which will fulfill the specific requirements of the program of study they expect to pursue.
-The UWC encourages you to consult your campus Student Services Office as early as possible for advice regarding transfer admission requirements and procedures.
-TRANSFER AND THE ASSOCIATE DEGREE According to the UW System Undergraduate Transfer Policy, students holding the UW Colleges Associate of Arts and Science degree will be considered to have satisfied the university-wide general education breadth requirements.
-Colleges and Schools may require transfer students to complete additional general education credits beyond the university-wide total if required of continuing students.
-In addition, the Associate Degree may not necessarily satisfy competency or proficiency requirements, upper division general education courses, general education courses that are prerequisites integral to a particular program or major and which are required of continuing students, and requirements mandated by external professional accrediting associations or program approving agencies.
+The UW Colleges encourages students to consult their campus Student Services Office as early as possible for advice regarding transfer admission requirements and procedures.
+TRANSFER AND THE ASSOCIATE DEGREE The Associate of Arts and Science degree provides students with a smooth transfer.
+According to the UW System Undergraduate Transfer Policy, the Associate of Arts and Sciences degree (AAS) granted by the UW Colleges meets the university-wide general education requirements of a University of Wisconsin Bachelor's degree.
+However, some colleges and schools within a university may require transfer students to complete additional general education credits beyond the university-wide total if required of continuing students.
+In addition, the Associate degree may not necessarily satisfy competency or proficiency requirements, upper division general education courses, general education courses that are prerequisites integral to a particular program or major and which are required of continuing students, and requirements mandated by external professional accrediting associations or program approving agencies.
+OTHER TRANSFER INFORMATION Admission Students must apply for admission to the university or college and provide official transcripts of all high school and postsecondary coursework (such as work from the UW Colleges) they attempted.
+At some institutions, particular departments or programs may require students to complete a separate application or may require students to meet separate entrance requirements.
+For information on specific application procedures, deadlines and entrance requirements, students can contact their campus Student Services Office and the transfer university.
+Credits Most colleges and universities limit the number of credits which can be transferred from a freshman/sophomore institution and applied toward a Bachelor's degree.
+Students transferring to UW baccalaureate-granting institutions may generally transfer up to 72 semester credits.
+UW institutions may accept additional credits toward the degree where appropriate.
+This does not alter the regulations concerning credits to be earned in residence at an institution.
+Before they have earned half of the credits necessary to complete a Bachelor's degree, students should consult an advisor at their transfer institution about the total number